 What’s better than watching the epic dinosaur movie Jurassic World?
 Experiencing all that action and adventure in a live tour, complete with 24, true-to-life (as they can make them) dinosaurs.

-The Royal Canadian International Circus is touring again with three shows at different locations in the Vancouver area.
-Generations of circus families from across the globe, come together to perform aerial thrills, daredevil feats, high wire, sky walks, trapeze, motorcycle stunts, amusing clown antics, juggling, mind bending contortionist, and more.
+The Royal Canadian International Circus is touring again with shows in both Surrey and Richmond.
+Generations of circus families from across the globe, come together to perform aerial thrills, daredevil feats, high-wire acts, sky walks, trapeze, motorcycle stunts, amusing clown antics, juggling, mind bending contortionist, and more.

-These amazing athletes have headlined around the world and many have performed in Cirque du Soleil, Ringling Brothers, Barnum and Bailey Circus, to name a few.
-One of the world’s fastest jugglers, Nilson Escabar from Peru, is performing in Canada for the first time.
+These amazing athletes have headlined around the world and many have performed in Cirque du Soleil and Ringling Brothers, Barnum and Bailey Circus, just to name a few.
+Watch for Leo Garcia, the “Human Cannonball” from Mexico to make an explosive entrance!

 Note: The circus does not use exotic animals or endangered species.

-Vancouver’s popular Spot Prawn Festival is back in all its glory at False Creek Fisherman’s Wharf on Sunday, May 28 from 11 a.m. – 3:30 p.m.
+Vancouver’s popular Spot Prawn Festival will be back in all its glory at False Creek Fisherman’s Wharf, we’re just waiting for a confirmation of the 2024 dates.

 The event features spot prawn dishes from some of Vancouver’s best chefs.
 Open to the public, local celebrity chefs will be doing cooking demonstrations.
 It’s the perfect opportunity to sample this delicious seafood.
 The festival itself is free, but the tasting experience requires a ticket.
 Find out more about the festival here.